AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 Advanced configuration
 ======================

-This section contains optionnal settings to configure the session behavior.
+This section contains optional settings to configure the session behavior.

 .. figure:: img/quickstart_advanced.png
    :align: center

-   Reponsitory panel
+   Repository panel

-**Synchronise render settings** (only host) enable replication of EEVEE and CYCLES render settings to match render between clients.
+**Synchronize render settings** (only host) enable replication of EEVEE and CYCLES render settings to match render between clients.

 **Properties frequency gird** allow to set a custom replication frequency for each type of data-block:
 - **Refresh**: pushed data update rate (in second)